learn-co-curriculum/building-your-in-person-network/README.md

 > Dear Jill,

 > It was great meeting you last night at the [Even Name] meetup.
-It was fantastic to meet a fellow bootcamp grad and music lover, and chat about our final projects- both related to new music discovery!
+It was fantastic to meet a fellow bootcamp grad and music lover, and chat about our final projects- both related to music industry security!

 > We started talking aboutcybersecurity meetups and startups in NYC, but due to the time weren’t able to continue the conversation; I’d love to do so over coffee, my treat!
 Would you have some time in the evenings next week?